Budgin History, Family Crest & Coats of Arms

 Early History of the Budgin family

 This web page shows only a small excerpt of our Budgin research.
-Another 167 words (12 lines of text) are included under the topic Early Budgin History in all our PDF Extended History products and printed products wherever possible.
+Another 84 words (6 lines of text) are included under the topic Early Budgin History in all our PDF Extended History products and printed products wherever possible.

 Budgin Spelling Variations

 Spelling variations in names were a common occurrence in the eras before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate regularly changed the spellings of their names as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Budgin have been found, including Bugden, Bugdon, Budgen and others.

 Early Notables of the Budgin family (pre 1700)